-The Enable Write STATUS Register (EWSR) instruction arms the Write STATUS Register (WRSR) instruction and opens the STATUS Register for alteration.
+The Enable Write STATUS Register (EWSR) instruction arms the Write STATUS Register (WRSR) instruction and opens the STATUS register for alteration.
 The Write STATUS Register instruction must be executed immediately after the execution of the Enable Write STATUS Register instruction.
-This two-step instruction sequence of the EWSR instruction followed by the WRSR instruction works like SDP (software data protection) command structure which prevents any accidental alteration of the STATUS Register values.
+This two-step instruction sequence of the EWSR instruction followed by the WRSR instruction works like Software Data Protection (SDP) command structure which prevents any accidental alteration of the STATUS register values.
 CE# must be driven low before the EWSR instruction is entered and must be driven high before the EWSR instruction is executed.

-4.4.14 WRITE STATUS REGISTER (WRSR)
+5.15 Write STATUS Register (WRSR)

-The Write STATUS Register instruction writes new values to the BP3, BP2, BP1, BP0, and BPL bits of the STATUS Register.
+The Write STATUS Register instruction writes new values to the BP1, BP0, and BPL bits of the STATUS register.
 CE# must be driven low before the command sequence of the WRSR instruction is entered and driven high before the WRSR instruction is executed.
-See Figure 4-17 for EWSR or WREN and WRSR instruction sequences.
+See Figure 5-16 for EWSR or WREN and WRSR for byte data input sequences.

 Executing the Write STATUS Register instruction will be ignored when WP# is low and BPL bit is set to '1'.
-When the WP# is low, the BPL bit can only be set from '0' to '1' to lock-down the STATUS Register, but cannot be reset from '1' to '0'.
-When WP# is high, the lockdown function of the BPL bit is disabled and the BPL.
-BP0, and BP1 and BP2 bits in the STATUS Register can all be changed.
-As long as BPL bit is set to '0' or WP# pin is driven high (VIH) prior to the low-to-high transition of the CE# pin at the end of the WRSR instruction, the bits in the STATUS Register can all be altered by the WRSR instruction.
+When the WP# is low, the BPL bit can only be set from '0' to '1' to lock down the STATUS register, but cannot be reset from '1' to '0'.
+When WP# is high, the lock-down function of the BPL bit is disabled and the BPL, BP0, and BP1 bits in the STATUS register can all be changed.
+As long as BPL bit is set to '0' or WP# pin is driven high (VIH) prior to the low-to-high transition of the CE# pin at the end of the WRSR instruction, the bits in the STATUS register can all be altered by the WRSR instruction.
 In this case, a single WRSR instruction can set the BPL bit to '1' to lock down the STATUS register as well as altering the BP0, BP1, and BP2 bits at the same time.
 See Table 4-1 for a summary description of WP# and BPL functions.

-FIGURE 4-17: ENABLE WRITE STATUS REGISTER (EWSR) OR WRITE ENABLE (WREN) AND WRITE STATUS REGISTER (WRSR) SEQUENCE
+FIGURE 5-16: ENABLE WRITE STATUS REGISTER (EWSR) OR WRITE ENABLE (WREN) AND WRITE STATUS REGISTER (WRSR) BYTE DATA INPUT SEQUENCE